Planning for Resilience in Community Development

 Believe you can make a difference, even if you’re on your own.
 It takes all types of people to create a community.
 If you’re willing to give your time and talent to your community in a positive manner, those talents can be coupled with a complementary talent to achieve positive outcomes.
-The more diverse a group of people working together for the greater good is, the more likely their community is of being resilient to change and challenge. — Wade Greiman, PE, Transportation Business Unit Leader
+The more diverse that a group of people working together for the greater good is, the more likely their community is of being resilient to change and challenge. — Wade Greiman, PE, Transportation Business Unit Leader

 Get involved—not just on a project you’re passionate about, but with the governing structures and community-based organizations where you live.
 The best way to shape a process is to be a part of it on a regular basis. — Lauren Dietz, Planner